mfem/web/src/examples.md

 equation $T_{wall}$ is set to $T_{box}(t+dt)$ and the equation is solved for
 $T(t+dt)$ which results in a first-order one way coupling.

+_This miniapp has only a parallel ([multidomain.cpp](https://github.com/mfem/mfem/blob/master/miniapps/multidomain/multidomain.cpp)) implementation.
+**We recommend that new users start with the example codes before moving to the miniapps.**_
 <div style="clear:both;"/></div>
 <br></div>